influxdata/telegraf/plugins/inputs/mock/README.md

 The available algorithms for generating mock data include:

 * Random Float - generate a random float, inclusive of min and max
-* Sine Wave - produce a sine wave with a certain amplitude
+* Sine Wave - produce a sine wave with a certain amplitude and period
 * Step - always add the step value, negative values accepted
 * Stock - generate fake, stock-like price values based on a volatility variable